 There are perks to joining a strong community of supporters that are in a similar career transition situation that you are in.

 High Performers know that surrounding yourself around the people that encourage and support you and your goals is necessary to make things happen.

 You don’t have to stop dreaming about a future of what you want to do when you hit a roadblock in your process.
 With a career coach and a community of like-minded career-changers, you – like Sarah, can get your hope back for your future.

-Once you are able to step away from your current situation to regain perspective on what you need to do to continue with your career transition, you will be able to find the resources you need to reach your career goals.
+Once you are able to step away from your current situation to regain perspective on what you need to do to continue with your career transition, you will be able to find the resources you need and start asking for help to reach your career goals.